Amphibious assault ship

 A Sperry Marine integrated bridge system (IBS), which provides computerised integrated navigation, steering and control, is to be fitted to Iwo Jima and may be retrofitted to previous vessels of the class.

-Off the beach, landing craft are launched and recovered through the very large stern gate, which opens the well deck to the sea.
-This well deck is 267ft long, 50ft wide and is designed specifically for the fly-in / fly-out capabilities of the air-cushioned landing craft (LCAC).
+Off the beach, landing craft is launched and recovered through the very large stern gate, which opens the well deck to the sea.
+The well deck is 267ft long, 50ft wide and is designed specifically for the fly-in / fly-out capabilities of the air-cushioned landing craft (LCAC).

 The LHDs carry three LCACs.
 The LCAC is a high-speed landing craft capable of carrying a 60t to 75t payload.
-It can carry payloads, such as an M1A1 tank and 5t trucks, at a speed of more than 40kt (73.6km/h).
+It can carry payloads such as an M1A1 tank and 5t trucks at a speed of more than 40k (73.6km/h).

 The air cushion allows the LCAC to reach more than 70% of the world’s coastline.
 Conventional landing craft can land at only 15% of coasts.